KacobJeith/HeepDev/Server/README.md

 * GetQueuedControlData: - Return a list of control updates in tuples ex.
 ControlName,ControlValue;ControlName2,ControlValue2;

+* UpdateClientControl:ClientAddress,ControlName,ControlValue - Update a client's control via the server

 ### Not Implemented

 * GetClientList: - Get the list of current clients that the server knows about

-* UpdateClientControl:(ClientAddress,ControlName,ControlValue) - Update a client's control via the server

-* UpdateClientVertex:inputName,outputName,destIP,destID,sourceID
+* UpdateClientVertex:inputName,outputName,destIP,destID,sourceID - Updates the server's client vertex list for the client that sent the command (client at sourceID)

+* GetClientIP:ClientID - Get the IP Address of the client with this ID

+* GetClientVertices:ClientID - Get the vertices for a client with this ID